Marilyn Monroe at Home in Hollywood: Color Portraits, 1953

 More on LifeView Again

-“Godlike” is perhaps too strong a word for their unique allure; but there remains, nevertheless, something near-mythic about the hold that cherished icons retain on the imaginations of millions decades after they died.
+“Godlike” is perhaps too strong a word for their unique allure; but there remains, nevertheless, something near-mythic about the hold that cherished icons retain on the imaginations of millions decades after they die.

 Here, in a quiet tribute to Marilyn Monroe, LIFE.com presents a series of color pictures by Alfred Eisenstaedt, made at the movie star’s Hollywood home almost exactly 60 years ago in the spring of 1953, when she was just 26.
 What’s perhaps most striking about these photos, especially in light of all we now know about Marilyn’s fraught and deeply sad life is how relaxed, self-possessed and (dare we say it?) how happy she looks.

-In 1953, her biggest, brightest roles — in Bus Stop, The Seven Year Itch, Some Like It Hot — were still ahead of her, as were her unlucky marriages to Joe DiMaggio and Arthur Miller and her increasingly lonely, desperate last years.
-But it’s worth noting that she really does not resemble a legend or an icon or an idol in these pictures.
-Instead, she looks like a beautiful young woman evidently, and perhaps momentarily, at peace with herself and with her place in the world.
+In 1953, her biggest, brightest roles — in Bus Stop, The Seven Year Itch, and the American Film Institute’s greatest American comedy of all time, Some Like It Hot — were still ahead of her, as were her unlucky marriages to Joe DiMaggio and Arthur Miller and her increasingly lonely, desperate last years.
+But it’s worth noting that she really does not resemble a legend, an icon or an idol in these pictures.
+Instead, she looks like a beautiful young woman evidently, and perhaps momentarily, at peace with herself and her place in the world.

 All of that, of course, would soon change, and change for the worse.